sinandredemption/zuuv/README.md

 The program requires a minimum of four threads to run efficiently.
 I haven't personally tested it on a dual-core setup, but I would expect performance issues.
 After downloading, to check if everything is alright, do a quick continuant benchmark (option 4) to see if everything is running fine.

-## Benchmarking
-There are two default benchmarks provided:
-### Benchmark Continued Fraction Cruncher
-Zuuv attempts to calculate the terms of regular continued fraction of a random fraction.
-This benchmark timing isn't very scalable beyond 4-cores (the procedure is essentially sequential in nature, and hence very difficult to parallalize beyond 4-cores.
-However, I am open to ideas.).
-### Benchmark Continuant Cruncher
-Zuuv attempts to calculate the continued of a list of random numbers (generated according to the Gauss-Kuzmin distribution to simulate continued fraction terms).
-The benchmark timing should benefit with increase in processor cores, as the procedure is well-parallelized.
-### Benchmark Disk-based Multiplication
-Zuuv attempts to benchmark a critical multiplication routine required in disk-based compuatations.
-This procedure again is well parallelized and should benefit well from scaling.

 ## Doing an actual computation
 Zuuv takes in a file containing the stream of digits of a number and calculates it's regular continued fraction terms in multiple iterations, each stored in the subdirectory `iterations`.
 A file pi_1m_hex.txt, containing 1 million hexadecimal digits of pi, is provided to experiment with Zuuv before launching a serious computation.